matsuro-hadouken/doger/README.md

 docker pull dogecash/main-master_x64
 ```

-Check which images are available on host:
+Check which images are available on the host:

 ```docker
 docker images